 The novel economy and copywriting

-Regarding the new economy and its impact on copywriting, I highlight three areas I believe will grow in the next period.
+Regarding the new economy and its impact on copywriting, I highlight three areas I believe will grow and prosper in the next period.

-In these areas, copywriters will have more chances to find new job opportunities and career growth.
+In those areas, copywriters will have more chances to find new job opportunities and career growth.

 McKinsey estimates that we experienced 10 years of e-commerce acceleration in 90 days.How COVID-19 and the “Novel Economy” is changing the way customers respond to businesses, Karen Roby, TechRepublic

-Since e-commerce and online sales have been on the rise, the number of companies switching to this type of business is growing (and will continue to grow).
-Simultaneously, competition grows, and the need to differentiate and position products and product categories in search engines.
+Since e-commerce and online sales have been lately on the rise, the number of companies switching to this type of business.

 How can a copywriter contribute to improving e-sales performance?